xiaweijie1996/xiaweijie1996.github.io/_posts/2023-02-13-Small review of transfer learning.md

 <p>The optimization problem eventually becomes:</p>
 <p>$$\min_{k'} \ \ trace(K'L)-\lambda trace(K') \\ s.t. {K'}_{ii}^2+{K'}_{jj}^2-2{K '}_{ij}=d_{ij}^2 \\ \, \, \, \, {K'}\mathbf{1}=&epsilon;I$$</p>
 <p>A little bit of my own understanding:</p>
-<p>1) We hope to find a mapping method \Phi that makes 1) the source domain and the target domain as close as possible 2) the variance after mapping is as large as possible.
-And the kernel matrix K represents the result of this mapping.</p>
+<p>1) We hope to find a mapping method $\Phi$ that makes 1) the source domain and the target domain as close as possible 2) the variance after mapping is as large as possible.
+And the kernel matrix $K$ represents the result of this mapping.</p>
 <p>2) The kernel matrix itself can be regarded as a similarity table (inner product) between data points (empirical kernel map).</p>
-<p>3) After obtaining K, PCA can be used to achieve dimensionality reduction.</p>
+<p>3) After obtaining $K$

+, PCA can be used to achieve dimensionality reduction.</p>

 <h3>&nbsp;</h3>